From Entity Reliability to Clean Feedback: An Entity-Aware Denoising Framework Beyond Interaction-Level Signals: Base Weighting Strategies Analysis

 \subsection{Linear Scaling}

-Linear Scaling is a value-based soft-weighting method that assigns continuous weights rather than the binary values used in Hard Thresholding.
-It assumes that a sample's confidence should be proportional to its loss.
-As described in Algorithm~\ref{alg:linear_scaling}, the valid negative loss values in $\mathbf{\Lambda}$ are linearly scaled to the range [0, 1], with the minimum mapped to 0 and the maximum to 1.
-Although this method produces smooth weight assignments, it is highly sensitive to outliers, as extreme loss values can distort the scaling range and disproportionately influence all weights.
+Linear Scaling is a soft-weighting method that assigns continuous weights based on loss values.
+Losses are linearly mapped to the range $[0, 1]$, with the minimum loss receiving weight 1 and the maximum 0.
+While this yields smooth weight assignments, the method is sensitive to outliers, which can distort the scaling and suppress informative samples.